THE COURSE OF CURIOSITY · QUINTA DAS ABELHAS · IN DESIGN DEVELOPMENT

 WHO THIS IS FOR

 Rough golf — no experience needed.
 Just curiosity, a ball, and nine reasons to slow down and look at what's around you.
-The best kind of afternoon out.
-Kids leave as scientists.
+Children leave having done real science.
 Parents leave with something to think about.

-We are also looking for funders who understand that the most important thing you can build for the next generation is not infrastructure but a different relationship with the living world.
+We are actively seeking funders, sponsors and organisations who believe that the most important infrastructure for the next generation is a different relationship with the living world — and with their own bodies.

 Fornos De Algodres, Central Portugal